 The Roborock S6 Pure is available in several online stores, namely Amazon and Walmart.
 Please check the links below for the latest prices.

-Take note that when you make a purchase through any of the links above, I earn a commission, but at no additional cost to you, so it’s a win-win for both of us.
+Please take note that when you purchase through any of the links above, I earn a commission, but at no additional cost to you, so it’s a win-win for both of us.

 Does the Roborock S6 Pure Offer Excellent Value?

-What it lacks is the advanced obstacle avoidance feature, but I feel that the LIDAR sensor and advanced navigational algorithm is decent enough for those who don’t want to spend a premium for such.
+It lacks the advanced obstacle avoidance feature, but I feel that the LIDAR sensor and advanced navigational algorithm are decent enough for those who don’t want to spend a premium.

-The downgrades of this model from the S6 does not seem to affect how it navigates, so I feel that between the two, the S6 Pure provides better value for your dollar.
+The downgrades do not seem to affect how it navigates, so I feel that the S6 Pure provides better value for your dollar between the two.

 The Verdict: A Less Expensive Option That Performs Almost As Well As The S6 MaxV

-I think this option is one of the better options at its price range when you factor in the features it has with the Roborock app.
+This model is one of the better alternatives at its price range when you factor in the features it has in the Roborock app.

 It excels in surface cleaning and above average when it comes to deep cleaning carpet.